Devon-White/livewire/README.md

 See `mdc:scratchpad.md` for internal notes and integration details.

+## Features

+- **Create Member Modal**: When a `create_member` user event is received (e.g., from the call widget), a modal with the signup form is shown, overlaying the call widget.
+The form POSTs to `/api/create_member`.
+- **/api/create_member Endpoint**: New API endpoint that currently returns an empty 200 response.
+Intended for member creation logic in the future.

 ---
 For more details, see `scratchpad.md` for internal notes and ongoing documentation.